publiclab/plots2/doc/Translation_System.md

 You can find calls like this in views that have translation function call in search bars and buttons.

-Some improvements to this call can be reorganising the parameters to make it bit concise but it is tricky as lots of tests are written that follow the existing call structure, many function calls have this structure and also the gem has an inbuilt options parameter that can be passsed as array of options or as list of key value pairs , so for now, this call is simple to check and for now though a bit longer.
+Some improvements to this call can be reorganising the parameters to make it bit concise but it is tricky as lots of tests are written that follow the existing call structure, many function calls have this structure and also the gem has an inbuilt options parameter that can be passsed as an array of options or as a list of key value pairs, so for now, this call is simple to check and for now though a bit longer.

 ![Untitled Diagram](https://user-images.githubusercontent.com/38528640/131227801-aa46fe85-a2a0-4385-833f-36f6d433d3fe.png)